havatv/qgisnnjoinplugin/help/source/index.rst

   For self joins, each feature in the layer is joined to its nearest neighbour within the layer.

+- For point to polygon layer joins, containing polygons can be excluded from the search (not available for multi-polygon layers).

 - A spatial index (QgsSpatialIndex) on the join layer is used to speed up the join for layers with non-multi-geometry types.